Peakboard/peakboard.github.io/content/_misc/en-version-history.md

 * Selection of several variables for the OPC-UA data source
 * After installation of the Peakboard Runtime was added to the setup
 * Version comparison of runtime and designer implemented
-* The text box control can be filled with multiple lines
+* The text Box control can be filled with multiple lines
 * Revision of last opened files
 * Screenshot of last opened files added
 * Color selection compressed and last used colors added